haxpor/lazyfoo-sdl2c/README.md

 # lazyfoo-sdl2c
 Source code studying Lazy Foo's SDL2 tutorial in C.

 Each tutroial has code ported to C based on `-std=c99`.

+# How to Build

-Execute `make` to compile and build each one.
+Go to each sample directory, then execute `make` to compile and build each one.
+Execute `make clean` to clean built files.

+Or

+Just go to root directory, then execute `make` or `make clean` to build or clean respectively for all samples.

 # Credits Author